ipshitag/Kala-Copilot/readme.md

 ---

 ### 5.3 Agent Orchestration Model
-Kálā Copilot uses a **chain-based orchestration** where agents process tasks in sequence:
+Kálā Copilot uses a **Multi Agent Handoff Orchestration** where agents process tasks in sequence:
 - Each agent passes data to the next, ensuring simple handoffs.
 - Modular design allows adding/removing agents without breaking the entire flow.
 - Each agent can handle errors and retry independently.